sobomax/freebsd14_vendor/contrib/bc/README.md

 ## Language

-This `bc` is written in pure ISO C99, using POSIX 2008 APIs.
+This `bc` is written in pure ISO C99, using POSIX 2008 APIs with custom Windows compatibility code.

 ## Commit Messages